-In 2017, we launched the Mapuche Chapter [https://spanda.org/work/mantra/mapuche/] for the Mapuche indigenous community of Southern Chile, established a partnership with the Universidad de la Frontera and the local Parliament Koz-koz and commenced a crowdfunding campaign.
+In 2017, we launched the Mapuche Chapter [https://spanda.org/work/mantra/mapuche/] for the indigenous community of Southern Chile, established a partnership with the Universidad de la Frontera and the local Parliament Koz-koz and commenced a crowdfunding campaign.
 In 2019, the project shifted focus from renewable energy to IT for young students at the Universidad de la Frontera.
-As of 2022, having almost reached its goal, the project has been kept at a minimum.
+As of 2023, having reached its goal, the project has been kept on hold.